great-expectations/great_expectations/docs/guides/tutorials/how_to_create_expectations.rst

 Create an Expectation Suite
 ---------------------------

 Expectation Suites are saved as JSON files, so you *could* create a new suite by writing a file directly.
 However the preferred way is to let the CLI save you time and typos.
 If you cannot use the :ref:`CLI <command_line>` in your environment (e.g., in a Databricks cluster), you can create and edit an Expectation Suite in a notebook.
-Jump to this section for details: :ref:`Jupyter Notebook for Creating and Editing Expectation Suites`.
+Jump to this section for details: :ref:`jupyter_notebook_for_creating_and_editing_expectation_suites`.

 To continue with the :ref:`CLI <command_line>`, run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory: